 The good news is that the spring equinox occurs in March when daylight hours are equal to darkness.
 After that, people suffering from seasonal affective disorder can anticipate steady sunlight and relief.
-At Serenity House Detox Florida in West Palm Beach, we want our community members to learn how to deal with SAD each year.
+At Serenity House Detox & Recovery Florida in Jupiter, we want our community members to learn how to deal with SAD each year.
 To learn more, please contact our team today at 866.294.5306.

 What is SAD?

 Seasonal affective disorder (SAD) garners its name because of links to yearly changes.
 Most people associate the mental health condition with decreased daylight hours.
 That connection remains the most common, but others experience similar SAD depression during the spring and summer months.
 Researchers also point to the following contributing factors.